 According to Microsoft blog posts and answers to user’s questions, the new Edge browser cannot, and should not, be uninstalled from a Windows 10 computer.
 But there is indeed a way to uninstall the Edge browser that involves a specific PowerShell command performed in a specific file folder on a specific file.
 The question of whether uninstalling the Edge browser is a good idea, however, is still up for debate.

-This how-to tutorial shows you how to uninstall the new Edge browser from Windows 10 using PowerShell.
+This tutorial shows you how to uninstall the new Edge browser from Windows 10 using PowerShell.

 SEE: COVID-19 workplace policy (TechRepublic Premium)